Phenomenology of the Prethermal Many-Body Localized Regime

 \emph{Acknowledgements}.---The authors are particularly grateful to L. F. Santos for providing high quality autocorrelator data for the Heisenberg model, and to A. Morningstar for code related to the Floquet circuit model.
-We also thank D. Huse, Y. H. Kwan, C. Laumann, A. Morningstar, A. Polkovnikov, D. Sels, and T. Veness for helpful discussions and related collaborations.
+We also thank D. Huse, I. M. Khaymovic, Y. H. Kwan, C. Laumann, A. Morningstar, A. Polkovnikov, D. Sels, and T. Veness for helpful discussions and related collaborations.
 This work was supported by: NSF Grant No. DMR-1752759, and AFOSR Grant No. FA9550-20-1-0235 (D.L. and A.C.); the NSF STC ``Center for Integrated Quantum Materials'' under Cooperative Agreement No. DMR-1231319 (P.C.); and by NSF Grant No. NSF PHY-1748958 (KITP).
 V.K. acknowledges support from the US Department of Energy under Early Career Award No. DE-SC002111, a Sloan Research Fellowship and Packard Fellowship.
+Numerical work was performed on the BU Shared Computing Cluster.